Azure-Samples/communication-services-azure-managed-apps/ManagedApplicationSamples/readme.md

 ### Prerequisite: Run the `RegisterResourceProviders.ps1` script to register the resource providers before running the Managed Applications script

-Note: Publish-ManagedApplication.ps1 powershell script pacakges the application and publishes to Azure.
+Note: The `Publish-ManagedApplication.ps1` PowerShell script packages the application and publishes to Azure.

 Add the following files to a package file name managedcommunicationservices.zip.
 The files must be at the root folder of the zip file.
 1. creatUiDefinition.json